alanlachkar/treasureMap-carbonIT/README.md

 Main goals:

-- Read file which contain details (map size, location and number of treasure, character and location of mountains);
+- Read file which contain details (map size, location and number of treasure, adventurer and location of mountains);
-- Manage the characters' movement;
+- Manage the adventurer' movement;
-- Provides a record of the number of treasures each character has;
+- Provides a record of the number of treasures each adventurer has;

 ## Introduction and project configuration